 Though Bermuda is always pricey—four of the five most expensive destinations in the Caribbean are here—visitors traveling now will find lower airfares, reduced golf fees, and hotels that are more than 40 percent off summer rates.
 Here, a woman strolls along Horseshoe Bay.

-The 200-year-old main house of the Greenbank Guesthouse & Cottages (pictured) incorporates cedar beams that were used as ballast in transatlantic trading ships.
+The 202-year-old main house of the Greenbank Guesthouse & Cottages (pictured) incorporates cedar beams that were used as ballast in transatlantic trading ships.
 Rooms start at $145 per night.

-This year St. George's Town (shown here), celebrates its 400th anniversary.
-Also in 2012: the 350th anniversary of Warwick Academy, the oldest school in the western hemisphere, and the 200th anniversary of the Bermuda Post Office, which culminates with an April exhibition of stamps from Queen Elizabeth II's private collection.
+St. George's Town (shown here), celebrated its 400th anniversary in 2012.
+Two years ago, Bermuda also celebrated the 350th anniversary of Warwick Academy, the oldest school in the western hemisphere, and the 200th anniversary of the Bermuda Post Office.

 (Ed Stock / iStockPhoto)